Play: to engage in sport or recreation: FROLIC

 IMG_7667

-Through bare spring into lush green summer then into golden fall, from our back deck we sit and observe as the bare dirt becomes a corn maze.
-Old farm trucks and new tractors, from this distance, remind me of sandbox days.
-My then-three-littles imagined new worlds there among mounds of sand.
-With the help of Matchbox cars, Brio trains, sticks that became railroad ties, pitchers of water for creating mudslides, and Fisher-Price figures, stories sprung to life among mingled stones and leaves.
+Through bare spring into lush green summer then into golden fall, from our back deck we sit and observe as bare dirt transforms to a corn maze.
+From this perspective, the old farm trucks and new tractors remind me of sandbox days.
+My then-three-little children imagined new worlds among mounds of sand.
+With the help of Matchbox cars, Brio trains, sticks for railroad ties, pitchers of water that created mudslides, and Fisher-Price figures, stories sprung to life among mingled stones and leaves.
+Play provided space for imagination to grow, for delight to transform the landscape of the heart.

-Through our old black bird-watching binoculars, I see farm workers haul in wooden poles and wires, creating small haddocks for pony rides.
+Gazing through our bird-watching binoculars, I watch farm workers haul wooden poles and rolls of wire, creating small haddocks for pony rides.
 White tents pop up, covering picnic tables.
 Bales of hay are stacked like blocks here and there for ambience and crowd control.
 Trailers unload draft horses, ready to pull hayride flatbeds around the ponds and fields.
 Out on the roadway, just south of a major Denver interstate perimeter highway, green and gold signs announce Corn Maze dates: Come.
 Enjoy.

 IMG_7770

-At sunrise, and again at sunset, my husband and I observe the vast brown fields as they change.
-Behind the newly painted red barn and its sidekick brick silo, a once calm hillside buzzes and sparkles with canary yellow school buses, dust-covered minivans, and family-sized SUVs.
-Empty paths winding through the forest of old cottonwoods are now thick with children intent on making their way to the start of the corn maze.
+At sunrise, and again at sunset, my husband and I observe vast brown fields as they change.
+Behind the newly-painted red barn and its sidekick brick silo, a once-calm hillside buzzes.
+It sparkles with canary yellow school buses, dust-covered minivans, and family-sized SUVs.
+Empty paths winding through old cottonwood forests are now thick with children intent on making their way to the start of the corn maze.
 At night, glow sticks shimmer silver, pink, neon green.
 We hear laughter wafting across the open space between our back deck and the distant farm.

 IMG_7669